go to Table of Contents

 “Create in me a clean heart” and “wanting to be a man after God’s own heart” have been my prayers in the past, but I wonder if, because of Jesus, we already have that capability within us instead of thinking it is something outside of us that must be added.
 It is a subtle but important difference: in one you are seeking something you don’t have; in the other you are realizing something you already have.
 Jesus said all things have been given to Him, so when we have Jesus we have the ability to have a clean heart and be a person after God’s own heart.

 God in past times spoke through prophets, who often performed miracles to show they were true prophets.
 But now God speaks to us through His son, Jesus.
 Miracles are more for unbelievers than believers.
 Miracles are supposed to FOLLOW believers.
 Believers are to perform the miracles, not need them.
 Paul never cast a demon out of a believer.
 Teach someone to fish, they can eat for a lifetime.
 Teach a believer to walk in the power they already have, they don’t need a miracle for themselves.
 I think it is ok to believe for a miracle, but it is better to want to grow in understanding God’s nature to where we don’t need the miracle (much like the three about to be thrown into the furnace who told Nebuchadnezzar that even if God didn’t save them they would still believe in Him).
-God will perform your miracle or not, depending on which will accomplish His will of bringing you or someone in your sphere closer to Him.
-There are, however, instances during great revivals and moves of God in the past where God did perform greater numbers of miracles, so we need to have rhema words for if we are in one of those times.
-Otherwise I’m not sure how much we should pray for a miracle.
+There are instances during great revivals and moves of God in the past where God did perform greater numbers of miracles.
 It just boils down to knowing whether God wants to work one or not.
 Between man's free will and God's sovereign will, there are too many variables to figure miracles out.
 That is God's domain.
 This does not mean we shouldn't pray for one under the prompting of the Holy Spirit.
 We should always be on alert and boldly willing to be involved in one.
 But as I have mentioned elsewhere in this booklet, I believe God is very careful how and when He intervenes supernaturally.
 I'm not sure we can ever understand or predict miracles.
 As is the case with supernatural healings, there is no discernible pattern by which we can predict when and where a miracle will occur.
 None that I know of, anyway.